JPCMarques/JPCMarques_Old.github.io/_book-hunters/chapter-3.md

 When all of them flowed into him, he fell flat on the floor, passing out.

-Guardian rushed to him, lifting him the air by creating some sort of platform out of thin air, carrying him over the portal.
+Guardian rushed to him, lifting him in the air by creating some sort of platform out of thin air, carrying him over the portal.

 <center>&diams;</center>